eyue1777/dart-fundamentals-assignment/reflection.md

 If we removed `try-catch`, the program would crash immediately with a red error, and the user wouldn’t get a clear message.
 When I first tested my divide function without try-catch, the program crashed with a red error in DartPad.
 This really helped me understand why exception handling is crucial in real applications where users might inputinvalid data.

 ## Q9.
-Why is it good design to have divide() throw an ArgumentError rather than simply returning 0 or printing an error inside the divide() method itself?
+Why is it good design to have `divide()` throw an ArgumentError rather than simply returning 0 or printing an error inside the `divide()` method itself?
 What principle of function design does this reflect?

 Throwing an error keeps the function focused on its single job: performing division.
 It doesn’t decide how to handle problems.

 This follows the Single Responsibility Principle: a function should either compute a result or handle errors, not both.
 By throwing an error, we let the calling function `(displayResult())` decide how to respond—print a message, log it, or show a UI alert.
 This makes the code more flexible and reusable.

 ## Q10..
-What does the async keyword on main() allow you to do?
-Could this assignment have been written without making main() async?
+What does the async keyword on `main()` allow you to do?
+Could this assignment have been written without making `main() async`?
 Explain your answer.

 Marking `main()` as `async` allows us to use await inside it.
 This ensures that all asynchronous calculations complete before the program moves on.